 The Best Bond Funds From Vanguard Investments

 If you are looking for the best bond funds, you'll want to include Vanguard funds in your search.
-Although Vanguard Investments is best known for index funds, such as the biggest mutual fund in the world, Vanguard Total Stock Market Index (VTSMX), and one of the best S&P 500 Index Funds, Vanguard 500 Index (VFINX), Vanguard offers some of the best bond funds to buy.
+Although Vanguard Investments is best known for stock index funds, they also offer a wide variety of bond funds.
+We narrow down the list to just three of the best Vanguard bond funds to choose from.

 Advantages of Vanguard's Bond Funds